Photo by Christina @ wocintechchat.com on Unsplash

 2. Net Promoter Score (NPS)

-How to Measure: Customers rate their likelihood on a scale of 0 to 10.
-Scores are categorized into Promoters (9-10), Passives (7-8), and Detractors (0-6).
-NPS = % Promoters - % Detractors.
+• How to measure: Classify responses as Promoters (9–10), Passives (7–8), and Detractors (0–6).
+NPS = % Promoters − % Detractors.

 3. First Response Time (FRT)

-4. Average Resolution Time
+4. Average Resolution Time (ART)

 5. Quality Assurance Scores